ottokiksmaler/nx500_nx1_modding/Customizing keys.md

     4. EV+HalfPressShutter -> take a shot after roughly 10s (with blinking lights) - any shot including bracketing and burst
     5. EV+MOBILE -> (connect to wireless before clicking this) start telnet server and display IP address for 30s on screen

-*"Wow, this is nice, but could you implement **this** shortcut?*
+*"Wow, this is nice, but could you implement __this__ shortcut?*

 No. But you can :)

-In scripts directory on SD card there is a bunch of shell scripts called EV_EV.sh, EV_OK.sh, EV_AEL.sh and the like.
+In the *scripts* directory on SD card there is a bunch of shell scripts called EV_EV.sh, EV_OK.sh, EV_AEL.sh and the like.
 They are called when corresponding combination of keys is pressed.
 You can freely alter their contents (you *should* first test interactively via telnet - it's easier that way).
 You can also create other files for other key combinations.

 Possible key combinations (shell script names) on NX500:
   - EV_EV.sh - double click EV